FarenHalts/CRUD-Operand/README.md

-# Crud Operand
+# Simple Crud
-You can access this project running on: [Color Picker](https://crud-operand.vercel.app)
+You can access this project running on: [Simple Crud](https://crud-operand.vercel.app)

 ## Project setup
 ```